harness/harness/.github/readme.md

 ## Community

-We have a place to voice your ideas, have discussion on features, or get help with any issue you may have, please visit the community on our [Discourse](https://discourse.drone.io/) as well as our [Slack](https://join.slack.com/t/harnesscommunity/shared_invite/zt-90wb0w6u-OATJvUBkSDR3W9oYX7D~4A).
+You can visit us at [Discourse](https://discourse.drone.io/) as well as our [Slack](https://join.slack.com/t/harnesscommunity/shared_invite/zt-90wb0w6u-OATJvUBkSDR3W9oYX7D~4A).

 ## Contributing

-We encourage you to contribute to Drone!
-Please check out our [Proposing Changes Guide](https://github.com/drone/proposal).
+We encourage you to contribute to Drone! whether thats joining in on the community slack or discourse, or contributing pull requests / documentation changes or raising issues.

 ## Code of Conduct

 Drone follows the [CNCF Code of Conduct](https://github.com/cncf/foundation/blob/master/code-of-conduct.md).

-## Core Team

-- Brad Rydzewski
-- TP Honey
-- Marko Gacesa
-- Eoin McAfee
-- Dan Wilson
-- Marie Antons

 ### Setup Documentation